 A local favourite for Chinese cuisine, Ying Wah is a long-standing restaurant in Woolton Village.
 Ying Wah’s talented team of chefs are the go-to guys when it comes to mixing traditional recipes and artistic Chinese cooking.

-Known for high-quality Chinese dishes and service with a smile, you’ll find yourself planning your next visit before you leave.
-This is a fabulous spot to begin a night out of celebrations or a date night with your other half.
+Known for high-quality Chinese dishes and service with a smile, this is a fabulous spot to begin a night out of celebrations or a date night with your other half.

 Cafes in Woolton Village

 Hidden gem The Old Hardware Shop is a vegan and vegetarian haven in the heart of Woolton Village.
-Sit back, relax and make yourself at home amongst the twinkling fairy lights and comfy cushions, as you choose from an extensive menu.
+Sit back, relax and make yourself at home surrounded by twinkling fairy lights and comfy cushions.

-Serving up a particularly impressive vegan-friendly breakfast, diners can also look forward to a range of specials, colourful platters, toasties, hot dogs, burgers and flatbread pittas.
-Those with a sweet tooth will leave with a smile as the cosy cafe is also known for an indulgent display of vegan cakes, hot chocolates and milkshakes.
+Serving an impressive vegan breakfast, diners can also look forward to a range of specials, colourful platters, toasties, hot dogs, burgers and flatbread pittas.
+Those with a sweet tooth can also opt for vegan cakes, hot chocolates and milkshakes.
 Yum!

 Alternatively, if you plan on stopping by for a lazy afternoon, you could indulge in a mouthwatering melted ‘Coastie’ or choose from a range of mains certain to hit the spot.
 Those after a bubbly treat can also enjoy Prosecco Afternoon Tea, paired with freshly made sandwiches.
 What better way to spend a weekend?